KhamessiTaha/CosmoArchitects/README.md

 - **Interactive Education**: Provide a visual and interactive platform for users to learn about the solar system and its celestial bodies.
 - **Real-time Orbit Visualization**: Accurately represent the position of celestial objects at any given time.
 - **User Engagement**: Enable users to explore and manipulate the visualization by controlling time, speed, and the point of view in the orrery.
-- **AI in Astronomy**:
-- ## **Data Sources and Resources**

-- **NASA’s Small Body Database**: Used for retrieving Keplerian parameters and orbital data for NECs, NEAs, and PHAs.
-- **Keplerian Parameters Tutorial**: Followed the guidelines for using eccentricity, semi-major axis, inclination, argument of periapsis, true anomaly, and more to calculate elliptical orbits.
-- **Additional NASA APIs**: Used for planet position data and additional celestial information.

 ---